 In March 2017, the Company issued and sold 5,000,000 shares of series A preferred stock at a price of \$1.00 per share for proceeds of \$4,924, net of issuance costs of \$76.
-The sale of series A preferred shares met the definition of a qualified equity financing, which triggered the automatic conversion of the Company's outstanding note payable plus unpaid interest into 2,501,503 series A preferred shares (see Note 6).
+The sale of series A preferred shares met the definition of a qualified equity financing, which triggered the automatic conversion of the Company's outstanding notes payable plus unpaid interest into 2,501,503 series A preferred shares.